sonos/torch-to-nnef/docs/tutos/2_nnef_archive.md

-After that we see a set of `fragment`s you can think of those as [pure functions](https://en.wikipedia.org/wiki/Pure_function), for most of them (there is few exception like if there is `scan` operator but that a good approximate). `tract_gelu` is interesting because it is replaced on fly by `gelu` specific operator if it exist in selected registries and for your hardware.
+After that we see a set of `fragment`s you can think of those as [pure functions](https://en.wikipedia.org/wiki/Pure_function), for most of them (there is few exception like if there is `scan` operator but that a good approximate).
+This fragments allows to compose graph to 'compile' into smaller reusable blocks.
+`tract_gelu` is interesting because it is replaced on fly by `gelu` specific operator if it exist in selected registries and for your hardware

 Finally there is the `network` which is the main entry point that will describe the inference computations to perform from inputs to outputs by calling operators and fragments,